Automattic/vip-cli/CONTRIBUTING.md

 1. Wait for a pull request to appear.
 The pull request will update the version number and shall be assigned to you.
 1. When ready, merge the pull request.
 This will lead to a new version to be [published on npmjs.com](https://www.npmjs.com/package/@automattic/vip).
 1. Another pull request will be created to bump to a development version, also assigned to you.
 Merge it to finish the process.

+#### Note on NPM token

+Publishing via the GitHub Action requires that the `NPM_TOKEN` be set correctly in GitHub Actions secrets.
+This should be an npm token generated for a bot user on [the npm @automattic org](https://www.npmjs.com/settings/automattic) that has publish access to this repo.

 #### Publishing locally